-You must hold a Certificate of Competency, issued by the bureau, before you can register as a Certified Elevator Technician.
-Only Certified Elevator Technicians are properly licensed and registered to construct, install, inspect, maintain or repair vertical conveyances in the State of Florida.
+You must hold a Certificate of Competency, issued by the division, before you can register as a Certified Elevator Technician.
+Only Certified Elevator Technicians are properly licensed and registered to construct, install, maintain or repair vertical conveyances in the State of Florida.

-2. Professional Experience
+1. Education and Professional Experience

-Proof of completion of one of the following:
+1. Proof of completion of one of the following:

 - Passage of the Certificate of Competency test administered by Elevator World.